Millersport, Ohio

 Millersport is a village in Fairfield County, Ohio, United States.
 The population was 978 at the 2020 census.
-Millersport is most notable as the home of the Sweet Corn Festival, which is held in Millersport annually during the first week of September.
+Millersport is the home of the Sweet Corn Festival, which is held in Millersport annually during the first week of September.

 History

 Millersport was laid out in 1825 by Mathias Miller, and named for him.
 A post office called Millersport has been in operation since 1839.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.90 sqmi, of which 0.87 sqmi is land and 0.03 sqmi is water.